Apprenticeships and Traineeships

 • Have a chat with your school Careers Advisor or teacher.

 • Check in with your local Job Active provider.

-• Make contact with an and enquire about their Gateway Services that match job seekers to employers.
+• Make contact with an Australian Support Network and enquire about their Gateway Services that match job seekers to employers.

 • Check out the local newspaper classifieds and job search websites.